guidefari/here_hugo/content/track/Break-The-Chains.md

 ---

 ## An old favourite
-This track is dear to me, definitely some of the foundational sounds to the drum n bass I love today.
+Essential, definitely some of the foundational sounds to the drum n bass I love today.
 It is aging like fine wine.

 Also, such a strong track to open the album with, really sets good tone.
 The whole album is worth a listen, really.